dogle-scottlogic/big-data/cassandra-vs-mariadb/Cassandra vs. MariaDB.md

 ## Conclusion

 Whilst we have gathered interesting results it is worth remembering that we are measuring differences between the two databases in terms of milliseconds.
-The most dramatic changes we have observed in timings during the course of our investigation have been as a result of configuring how we setup and access the databases rather than differences as a result of volume and variety of data.
-Introduction of threading, batch queries, connection pools and remodelling table structures have reduced times by as much as 15 milliseconds on average across both databases.
+The most dramatic changes we have observed in timings during the course of our investigation have been as a result of configuring how we setup and access the databases rather than differences as a result of volume and velocity of data.
+Introduction of threading, batch queries, connection pools and remodeling table structures have reduced times by as much as 15 milliseconds on average across both databases.
 Cassandra handles events as fast, if not faster in some cases, than MariaDB in a simple single node setup without expanding the database horizontally, and using a query language and setup which is similar to, and no more complex than a standard relational setup.
 This however is dependent on how the database is setup and accessed, knowing the queries that are going to be performed and designing tables around them is of great benefit for performance in Cassandra, as is using the Datastax drivers inbuilt asynchronous execution.